agarrec-vivlio/zip-stream-cli/README.md

   - Easily extend support for new file types by adding custom handlers.
   - Handlers for existing file types are dynamically loaded based on the file extension.

-- **Stream and Display Audio Waveforms**: Display waveforms for audio files directly in the terminal.
+- **🎵 Stream and Display Audio Waveforms**: Display waveforms for audio files directly in the terminal.

-- **Display Images**: View images as pixel art directly in the terminal.
+- **🖼️ Display Images**: View images as pixel art directly in the terminal.

-- **Customizable Output**: Each file type is displayed using appropriate handlers, allowing you to customize the way content is shown for different types of files.
+- **⚙️ Customizable Output**: Each file type is displayed using appropriate handlers, allowing you to customize the way content is shown for different types of files.

-## Installation
+## ⚡ Installation dev

 1. Clone this repository to your local machine: